 Nailing down exactly what is the divorce rate turns out to be a difficult – and controversial – task.
 Dr. Paul Amato is a professor at Pennsylvania State University whose research focuses on family-related issues, including marital quality and divorce.
 He believes that today’s lifetime risk of divorce is between 42 and 45%.
 “And if you throw in permanent separations that don’t end in divorce, then the overall likelihood of marital disruption is pushing 50%.”
 By those estimates, the subjects in Dr. Birditt’s study were divorcing at a slightly lower rate than the national average – but not by much.

 In 2015, the American Sociological Association published findings similar to Dr. Birditt’s research in a study that focused not just on marriages, but on all heterosexual relationships.
 Dr. Michael Rosenfeld, a professor in Stanford University’ Department of Sociology, studied more than 2,200 different people between the ages of 19 and 94 during a six-year period.
 He found that men and women in non-marital relationships initiated break-ups at roughly the same rate, but that close to 69% of all divorces were initiated by women.

-As Women Initiate Divorce Frequently, Breakups in Non-Marital Relationships Remain Gender-Neutral
+Women Initiate Divorce Frequently, but Breakups in Non-Marital Relationships Remain Gender-Neutral

 Rosenfeld stated that the real surprise from his work was that women and men proved to be equally likely to pull the plug in non-marital relationships, yet in a traditional marriage, women were more likely to initiate a divorce than men.